-The World Bank is counterparty on all of IFFIm's currency and interest rate swap contracts and, therefore, the above US\$ 519 million net liability on swaps is due to the World Bank.
+The above US\$ 407 million net liability on swaps is due to the World Bank, which is a counterparty on IFFIm's currency and interest rate swap contracts.
 The World Bank has the right to call for collateral, above a specified threshold amount, to protect against its exposure on IFFIm's derivative positions under the terms of the Credit Support Annex ("CSA") to the ISDA Agreement between IFFIm and the World Bank.
 The World Bank has not exercised this right and has confirmed that it will not call collateral over at least 12 months from the date of approval of these financial statements.
-Note 12 describes measures in place to mitigate the risk that the World Bank may call collateral.
+Note 13 describes measures in place to mitigate the risk that the World Bank may call collateral.